We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Methodology

 Cloudflare Radar monitors major CT logs including Google's Argon, Xenon, and Icarus shards, Cloudflare's Nimbus logs, and DigiCert's Yeti and Nessie logs.
 TLD-specific data was queried separately through the same interface.
+A minor data pipeline interruption was noted on January 5-6, 2026 but does not materially affect quarterly totals.

 Certificate Authority market valuations are sourced from Mordor Intelligence (January 2026 report).
 SSL certificate adoption statistics are from SSL Dragon, sourcing data from January 2026.
 Enterprise SSL usage statistics are from CSC Global's published research.